Chloe2330/dynamic-routing/README.md

 Uses `asyncio` to simulate all routers concurrently exchanging messages and executing algorithms in:
 1. **Distance Vector Routing**: Routers with decentralized information about their neighbors update their vectors using the Bellman-Ford algorithm to find optimal routing paths.
-2. **Link State Routing**: Routers with a global network view use Dijkstra's algorithm to create a shortest path tree for optimal routing paths.
+2. **Link State Routing**: Routers with a global network view create a shortest path tree using Dijkstra's algorithm to find optimal routing paths.

 ## Dependencies
 - Python 3.x, git